 May 2018 - Presented "Unbounded Territoriality: Territorial Control in the Occupied West Bank" at the First International Graduate Student Conference in critical social science at Birzeit University in the West Bank, Palestine.

-April 2018 - Panelist on an "Author Meets Critics" session for Gary Field's book Enclosure: Palestinian Landscapes in a Historical Mirror at the American Association of Geographers Annual Meeting in New Orleans.
+April 2018 - Invited panelist on an "Author Meets Critics" session for Gary Field's book Enclosure: Palestinian Landscapes in a Historical Mirror at the American Association of Geographers Annual Meeting in New Orleans.

 September 2017 - Began a new position as Visiting Lecturer in Human Geography at Mount Holyoke College.